Batak Christian Protestant Church: History

 In 1917, the "Hatopan Christen Batak" (HCB) which later became one of the nuclei for the independent Batak church, was founded in Tapanuli as a social movement.

 In 1922, the first General Synod ("Sinode Godang") for all Batak congregations was held.
 In 1931 the HKBP became the first independent self-governing Christian body in what was then the Dutch East Indies.

 In 1940, all Germans working for the RMG, including pastors and ministers, were detained by the Dutch government.
 The Rev. Sirait was chosen by the synod as the first indigenous ephorus of HKBP.

 In 1952, while maintaining its indigenous character, the HKBP became a member of the Lutheran World Federation (LWF).
 In 1954, HKBP founded Nommensen University.
 In 1977, Sekolah Tinggi Theologia (STT or "Theological Seminary") HKBP split from Nommensen University.

 Over the years, a number of church bodies have split from HKBP for various cultural and doctrinal reasons.
 However, HKBP remains the largest Indonesian LWF member by a factor of ten and also remains in communion with daughter church bodies through the LWF.
 Tarutung and the Batak lands region remain the stronghold for the HKBP in the predominantly Muslim nation of Indonesia, although worshippers are found throughout Indonesia and worldwide.

 Well known HKBP congregants include Amir Sjarifuddin (the only Christian prime minister of Indonesia), Todung Sutan Gunung (TSG) Mulia (the second Indonesian education minister), and General Tahi Bonar (TB) Simatupang.

 In January 2010 two churches were burnt down by extremist mobs in Sibuhuan.

+Nommensen Pietism

+The HKBP represents a unique ecclesiastical phenomenon often described as Nommensen Pietism.
+While frequently classified under the Lutheran umbrella due to its membership in the Lutheran World Federation, the HKBP is a distinct denomination whose identity is defined by a synthesis of Rhenish Pietism, the Uniert (Union) tradition, and Batak customary law (Adat).
+This theological framework serves as a parallel to the Moravian Church, which similarly occupies a space between traditional Lutheranism and a specialized, heart-centric piety.

+The roots of the HKBP lie in the Rhenish Missionary Society (RMG), founded in 1828 in Barmen, Germany.
+The RMG was a product of the German Pietist movement, specifically a branch that sought to move beyond the rigid doctrinal debates of 17th-century Lutheran Orthodoxy in favor of "living faith" and personal conversion.
+Unlike the state churches of Germany, the RMG was a "Union" mission, meaning it combined elements of both Lutheran and Reformed (Calvinist) traditions.

+Ludwig Ingwer Nommensen arrived in Sumatra in 1862 carrying this Rhenish heritage.
+His approach, which established the foundation of Nommensen Pietism, was characterized by: